Robert Nozick’s Political Philosophy

 [S]entient and self-conscious; rational (capable of using abstract concepts, not tied to responses to immediate stimuli); possessing free will; being a moral agent capable of guiding its behavior by moral principles and capable of engaging in mutual limitation of conduct; having a soul.
 (48)

 It is not the case that living a meaningful life is the goal that is to be achieved and that rights are the means that permit us to attain this goal.
 Rather, it is in virtue of the fact that human beings are agents whose lives can have meaning that we need to respect their choices, that we have to let them decide how to live their lives.
-(Bader 79–80)
+(Bader 2013 79–80)

 2.4 The Attenuation of Rights

 Nozick’s account of rights takes a surprising turn in his very complex chapter 4 on “Prohibition, Compensation, and Risk” (Mack 1981).
-Employing the language of rights as moral boundaries, Nozick asks whether all actions that cross boundaries may be prohibited, i.e., may permissibly be punished.[11]
+Employing the language of rights as moral boundaries, Nozick asks whether all actions that cross boundaries may be prohibited, i.e., may permissibly be punished.[12]
 His unexpected answer is that not all boundary crossings may be prohibited.
 Some boundary crossings are to be allowed—without the consent of those subject to them—as long as due compensation is paid to those subjects.
 Nozick’s presumption within this chapter is that it does not follow from B’s having a right against A to A’s not inflicting treatment T on B that A’s inflicting T on B may be prohibited (59).
-All that follows from B’s having that right is that A may not inflict T on B unless A also duly compensates B.[12] All that follows is that B has a claim against A that A’s infliction of T on B not leave B’s utility or welfare on net diminished.
+All that follows from B’s having that right is that A may not inflict T on B unless A also duly compensates B.[13]

 We can describe Nozick’s position here by utilizing the now common distinction between claims that are protected by property rules and claims that are protected by liability rules (338n6).
 One’s claim with respect to some object O is protected by a property rule if one must be allowed to do as one sees fit with O—as long as one abides by the applicable side constraints.
 Others may not deprive one of one’s choice with respect to O—even if they also compensate one for the utility or welfare loss of being precluded from doing as one sees fit with O. In contrast, one’s claim with respect to O is merely protected by a liability rule if others may determine (without one’s consent) what is done with O as long as they duly compensate one for the associated utility or welfare loss.
-In chapter 4, Nozick’s presumption seems to be that all that follows from one’s having a right is that one has a claim that is protected by a liability rule.

-Moreover, the view that rights in themselves are claims protected by liability rules does not comport well with the overall tone of Anarchy, State, and Utopia.
+Moreover, the view that rights in their default position are claims protected by liability rules does not comport well with the overall tone of Anarchy, State, and Utopia.
 Nozick does not begin this work by declaring that there are things that may not be done to individuals unless, of course, they are duly compensated.
 Nor does the liability rule construal of rights fit well with Nozick’s affirmation of the inviolability of individuals, the Kantian claim that individuals “may not be sacrificed or used for the achieving of other ends without their consent” (31, emphasis added), or the moral sovereignty of individuals (34).
 Indeed, at one point Nozick himself says that “a system permitting boundary crossing, provided compensation is paid, embodies the use of persons as means…” (71, emphasis added).
 It embodies the use of persons as means because it allows such use as long as the utility or welfare of the used party is not on net diminished.
 The provision of due compensation may counteract the imposed loss of utility or welfare; but it does not counteract the wrong of the use.

 In the next section, we shall focus on Nozick’s use of this liability rule attenuation of rights in his response to the anarchist.
 We should note, however, that after disposing of the anarchist Nozick reverts to the more robust property rule understanding of rights.
 Thus, in chapter 7, on “Distributive Justice”, Nozick says that,